 The humble push-up.
 Used by militaries all over the world to get their soldiers in fighting condition and middle school P.E. teachers to punish punk kids.
 The push-up is the ultimate bodyweight exercise.
 It requires no special equipment and can be done anywhere, anytime.
-The push-up often gets overlooked because many men find it too simple or too boring to perform.
+Performing a perfect pushup often gets overlooked because many men find it too simple or too boring to perform.
 But by switching up your hand and feet positions and adding in a few twists, the push-up becomes a versatile muscle builder that will leave you begging for mercy.
 The Art of Manliness has compiled the ultimate resource on push-ups; here is a primer on every variation (with video) we could find.
 Your muscles will hate you, but they’ll never get bored.

 The Ultimate Push-up Exercise List